Call for PhD Student Projects

 The purpose of the current call is to better streamline the admission process for PhD students with the research topics and projects at the School of Educational Sciences.
 In parallel to an open call for PhD topics aligned to the general research priorities, we will issue a call for PhD students who will perform their PhD studies in the context of concrete PhD student projects.

-With this call, we are asking potential PhD student supervisors to submit proposals for PhD student projects with an opening in September 2019.
-The PhD projects need to be embedded into a broader research project or research line, they need to have either secured funding or high chances to receive future funding, and they need to be embedded into the work of a research group (possibly interdisciplinary) that encompasses a larger number of researchers and other PhD students.
+With this call, we are asking potential PhD student supervisors to submit proposals for PhD student projects with an opening in September 2020.
+The PhD projects need to be embedded into a broader research project or research line, they need to have either secured funding or plans to apply for future funding, and they need to be embedded into the work of a research group (possibly interdisciplinary) that encompasses a larger number of researchers and other PhD students.

 Eligible to apply: All potential PhD student supervisors from the School of Educational Sciences who can supervise students in the PhD program on Educational Sciences.
 Each PhD project needs to be embedded into a larger research project that is running or planned.

 Materials to be submitted:

 - PhD project Plan: Detailed description (max 3 pages), including research questions, method to be applied, instrumentation used, time frame and potential outcomes.
 If an Annex is submitted (see below), then the motivation and theoretical embedding can be kept very short, mainly referring to the Annex.
 The plan should contain a justification in case a different starting date (than September 2019) is necessary.

 - Connection to a research project: Description (max 1 page) of how the project is connected to a larger research project, and what the status of that project is (funded, applied, planned).
 This description should reference the project in the Annex (e.g. concrete work packages in which the student would be involved).
 The description should also state how the PhD project corresponds to the research priorities at TU, the School of Educational Sciences or the Centre of Excellence in Educational Innovation.